zephyrproject-rtos/zephyr/doc/installation/installation_linux.rst

      glib2-devel.i686 g++ libc6-dev-i386 g++-multilib \
      glibc-static libstdc++-static

+.. _yocto_sdk:

 Installing the Yocto Software Development Kit
 =============================================

-The |project| :abbr:`Software Development Kit (SDK)` provided by Yocto contains all necessary tools and cross compilers needed to build Zephyr kernels on all supported architectures.
-In addition it includes host tools such as a custom QEMU and a host compiler for building host tools if necessary.
+The |project|'s :abbr:`Software Development Kit (SDK)` provided by Yocto contains all necessary tools and cross compilers needed to build the
+|codename| on all supported architectures.
+In addition it includes
+host tools such as a custom QEMU and a host compiler for building host tools if necessary.
 With this SDK, there is no need to build any cross compilers or emulation environments.
 The SDK supports the following